Quote Oversize/Overweight Loads In Seconds

 Field Detail

-Status Unknown Source document is a standing policy bulletin (17 AAC 25.100), not a current activation or lift notice.
-No active, pending, or inactive restriction event can be confirmed from this document.
+Status Unknown Source is a standing policy bulletin (17 AAC 25.100), not a current activation or lift notice.
+No active, pending, or inactive restriction event can be confirmed.
 Check the live DOT&PF portal for current status.

 Status Timestamp 2026-04-01 at 00:00 UTC